 - alleged structural damage to adjoining buildings, bluestone strip footings etc.

-- it is interesting to note that in many of root barrier excavations where root damage has been alleged we have only exposed fine root growth
+- it is interesting to note that in many root barrier excavations where root damage has been alleged we have only exposed fine root growth

 - street lighting – canopy growth restricts throw of light for both pedestrians and vehicles

-- bud lights and trees grates
+- bud lights and tree grates

 - Ash whitefly and termites

 - Adelaide’s Mediterranean summers provide an ideal climate for Ash Whitefly to thrive.
-However the degree of infestation can be a major inconvenience to residents and businesses alike.
+However, the degree of infestation can be a major inconvenience to residents and businesses alike.
 Two summers ago an Australian Post delivery man raised this pest as an OH&SW issue.

 - reduced soil moisture levels

 - movement of underground moisture has been modified by building construction and in recent times reduced summer rainfall

 - the success of infill plantings particularly in well-established tree boulevards

 - Growth of replacement plantings is slow and difficult for example in Frome Road